DFE-Digital/architecture/standards/common-definitions.md

 An example is the 'Discover your skills and careers' product, within the National Careers Service.
 It's a standalone product but is best consumed as part of the user journey across the wider service.
 This helps a user achieve the outcome of defining a career path and developing their skills to be successful in that career.

 Some examples of technology products, used to enable a service, might be Microsoft Dynamics 365 or Salesforce.
-These are Commercial-Off-The-Shelf (COTS) products that, amongst other things, provide Customer Relationship Management (CRM) capability.
+These are Commercial-Off-The-Shelf (COTS) products that, amongst other things, provide Customer Relationship Management (CRM) <a href="#capability">capabilities</a>.

 <a name="service"></a>